cf-convention/cf-convention.github.io/faq.md

 ### How do I find previously asked questions about CF?

-The two main ways to research CF questions are checking this FAQ, and visiting the [mail archives](https://mailman.cgd.ucar.edu/pipermail/cf-metadata), to see if your question has already been asked.

-You can use the pipermail search window to see when your topic may have been raised over the years.
-To follow a particular subject thread, go to the year in which the discussion took place, click on the `by thread` sorting option, and choose the first mail with that subject.
-The `next message` link will then progress through each of the threads in order.

-If you are going to work with CF a lot, you may want to download the yearly files from pipermail and import them to your local mail application.
+The first way is to check this FAQ.
+If you can't find your question answered here, you could search for it in the [CF discussion repository][cf-discuss-issues] for questions asked since 2020, or for earlier questions in the [CF mailing list][mailing-list-archive].

 ### How do I ask questions about CF?

 First, please see whether your question has already been answered (see [question above](#how-do-i-find-previously-asked-questions-about-cf)).
-Questions about the CF Convention, including its Standard Names list, may be asked at the [CF-Metadata Mailing List](https://mailman.cgd.ucar.edu/pipermail/cf-metadata/).
+Questions about the CF Convention, including its Standard Names list, may be asked by raising new `question` issues in the [CF discussion repository][cf-discuss-issues].
 CF community members usually respond within a day to simple questions, but allow more time if you have an advanced technical topic.

 ### How do I propose a change?